Bonita Springs, Florida: Geography

-According to the United States Census Bureau, the city has a total area of 41.0 sqmi, of which 35.3 sqmi is land and 5.7 sqmi (13.95%) is water.
+According to the United States Census Bureau, the city has an area of 41.0 sqmi, of which 35.3 sqmi is land and 5.7 sqmi (13.95%) is water.

-The city is located on both Estero Bay and the Gulf of Mexico.
-The area referred to as Bonita Beach is located on a road-accessible barrier island (Little Hickory Island) that lies between the Gulf of Mexico and Estero Bay.
-The Imperial River flows through the downtown district of the city and empties out into Estero Bay.
+The city is on both Estero Bay and the Gulf of Mexico.
+The area called Bonita Beach is on Little Hickory Island, a road-accessible barrier island that lies between the Gulf of Mexico and Estero Bay.
+The Imperial River flows through the city's downtown district and empties into Estero Bay.